 who Himself bore our sins in His own body on the tree

 The Kinsman-Redeemer and Sacrifice

-The Kinsman Redeemer was a God established provision that was set forth to ensure that a man's name, following the line of the firstborn, would not perish from the tribe. this included the territory he owned as well as his possessions.
+The Kinsman Redeemer was a God established provision that was set forth to ensure that a man's name, following the line of the firstborn, would not perish from the tribe.
+This included the territory he owned as well as his possessions.
 When a man died the next oldest brother was to marry his wife and raise up a son who would continue the family line and possession of the land in his name and redeem his inheritance.
-This is a picture of how God's original intention was for our eternal fellowship with Him and Adam (firstborn) died because he traded his life for sin and Jesus willing took on the responsibility of the next in line brother becoming the second Adam to assume our redemption God provided for our restoration by Jesus the ultimate Kinsman-Redeemer.
+This is a picture of how God's original intention was for our eternal fellowship with Him.
+Adam (firstborn) died because he traded his life for sin.
+Jesus willingly took on the responsibility of the next in line brother becoming the second Adam to assume our redemption God provided for our restoration by Jesus the ultimate Kinsman-Redeemer.

-This right apparently was that of the dead mans wife who would and could make claim to her husbands name.
+This right apparently was right of the dead man's wife who would and could make claim to her husband's name.
 If the brothers were gone it would continue to pass to the nearest of kin.
 If the Kinsman-Redeemer was unwilling to fulfill his duty the woman was entitled to remove his sandal and spit in his face publicly.
 (Deut.
 25:8-9)

 A.B.
 Simpson writes in reference to this...